 Our ordinary shares are divided into Class A ordinary shares and Class B ordinary shares.
 Holders of Class A and Class B ordinary shares have the same rights, including dividend rights, except for conversion and voting rights.
 Each Class B ordinary share may be converted into one Class A ordinary share by its holder at any time, while Class A ordinary shares cannot be converted into Class B ordinary shares under any circumstances.
 Each Class A ordinary share is entitled to one vote.
-When the total number of ordinary shares held by Telstra constitutes no less than 51% of all of our issued and outstanding ordinary shares, each Class B ordinary shares held by Telstra drops below 51% but is no less than 39.3% of all of our issued and outstanding ordinary shares, each Class B ordinary share will carry such number of votes that would result in the total number of ordinary shares held by Telstra carrying, in the aggregate, 51% of the voting rights represented by all of our issued and outstanding ordinary shares; when the total number of ordinary shares, and outstanding ordinary shares will be automatically converted into the same number of Class A ordinary shares.
-As of March 28, 2014, Telstra held 68,788,940 Class B ordinary shares, representing 65.4% of all of our issued and outstanding ordinary shares, nepresenting 65.4% of our aggregate voting rights.
+When the total number of ordinary shares held by Telstra constitutes no less than 51% of all of our issued and outstanding ordinary shares, each Class B ordinary shares held by Telstra drops below 51% but is no less than 39.3% of all of our issued and outstanding ordinary shares, each Class B ordinary share will carry such number of votes that would result in the total number of ordinary shares held by Telstra carrying, in the aggregate, 51% of the voting rights represented by all of our issued and outstanding ordinary shares; when the total number of ordinary shares held by Telstra drops below 39.3% of all of our issued and outstanding ordinary shares, when the total number of ordinary shares held by Telstra drops below 39.3% of all of our issued and outstanding ordinary shares, all Class B ordinary shares will be automatically converted into the same number of Class A ordinary shares.
+As of March 28, 2014, Telstra held 68,788,940 Class B ordinary shares, representing 65.4% of all of our issued and outstanding ordinary shares and 65.4% of our aggregate voting rights.
 This concentrated control will limit your ability to influence corporate matters and could discourage others from pursuing any potential merger, takeover or other change of control transactions that holders of Class A ordinary shares and ADSs may view as beneficial.